Ride-The-Lightning/RTL/README.md

 Locate the complete path of the readable macroon file (admin.macroon) on your node.

 If you followed the guide above, and your on lnd version 0.4.2 or below it should be `/home/admin/.lnd`.
-For lnd version 0.5 it should be '/home/admin/.lnd/data/chain/bitcoin/testnet'.
+For lnd version 0.5 it should be `/home/admin/.lnd/data/chain/bitcoin/testnet`.

 Other platform users should accordingly locate the directory of the readable macroon file.

-This path needs to be provided as a command line argument to start the server
+The path of the macroon directory needs to be provided as a command line argument to start the server.

 ## Start the Webserver
 Run the following command: